Back to blog

 • Tax calculation correctness

-• Whether the invoice has been reported to the FTA
+• Whether the invoice has been submitted through the Peppol network

-Invoices must be sent through the Peppol network (as explained in our previous post), not via email or direct file transfer.
+Invoices must be submitted through a MoF-accredited Accredited Service Provider (ASP) on the Peppol network — not via email or direct file transfer.
 This ensures:

 • Invoices are routed to the correct recipient